-How To Make A Temporary Roof If Yours Gets Damaged By A Hurricane Or A Tornado
+How To Make A Temporary Roof If Yours Gets Damaged By A Hurricane, Tornado, Or Severe Weather Storm

 Do you live in an area where there are lots of tornadoes or hurricanes?
 We used to.